ni/nimble/packages/nimble-components/CONTRIBUTING.md

 2. Run `npm run build`
 3. Run the different Nimble Components test configurations:

-    - To view the components and manually test behaviors in Storybook: `npm run start -w @ni-private/storybook`
+    - To view the components and manually test behaviors in Storybook: `npm run storybook`

         **Note**: You will need to refresh your browser window to see style changes made in source.